tiredvekster/LightAntiCheat/README.md

 * List of checks: [CHECKS.md](CHECKS.md)
 * Frequently asked questions: [F-A-Q.md](F-A-Q.md)

+## Support
+I'd appreciate it, if you choose to message me on [Discord](https://discord.gg/EQExhK8Ghm).<br>
+However, you can also create an issue on GitHub or a discussion on SpigotMC.

+## Compatibility
+Any server version between 1.8 and 1.20.6 is compatible.<br>
+Spigot, Paper, Tuinity, Purpur, Pufferfish and Folia are tested for compatibility.<br>
+Other Paper's forks might or might not be compatible.
+E.g. Catserver, PandaSpigot

 ## Documentation
+### Features:
+* Accurate detection with rare false positives
+* Multithreaded, optimized and stable code
+* No additional libraries or plugins are required
+* Most of the checks are compatible with Geyser
+* Light can be installed on a server that runs Folia
+* Supports Discord webhook for notifications
+* Provides convenient utils for moderators

 ### Commands:
 * /light reload - reloads the plugin configuration
 * /light teleport - teleports to the flag location